 A Coding Dojo is a meeting where a bunch of coders get together to work on a programming challenge.
-They are there have fun and to engage in DeliberatePractice in order to improve their skills.
+They are there to have fun and to engage in DeliberatePractice in order to improve their skills.

 The ParisDojo focuses on coding in front of others, most often something from scratch, in a very short amount of time (1 to 1.5 hours).
 They use various languages, various tools, various exercise formats.
 They consider the outcome of an exercise successful when it is completed within allocated time AND audience can repeat the exercise at home by themselves.